-[28] Very shortly before the review hearing Mr Faleauto attended two NZLS professional education events.
-On 10 September 2016 he successfully completed the NZLS "Stepping Up - foundation for practising on own account".6 On 16 November 2016 he attended a Trust Account Supervisors Assessment Day run by the NZLS Trust Account Inspectorate team.7 At the review hearing on 22 November 2016 Mr Faleauto described that course as a "refresher" because he says he has previously completed a similar course.
+[30] Very shortly before the review hearing Mr Faleauto attended two NZLS professional education events.
+On 10 September 2016 he successfully completed the NZLS "Stepping Up - foundation for practising on own account".
+On 16 November 2016 he attended a Trust Account Supervisors Assessment Day run by the NZLS Trust Account Inspectorate team.
+At the review hearing on 22 November 2016 Mr Faleauto described that course as a "refresher" because he says he has previously completed a similar course.

-[29] Broadly speaking Mr Faleauto accepts he is not well placed to contest the facts.
-He accepts that his conduct in respect of Mr DE contravened the Act, Regulations and Rules made thereunder.
+[31] Broadly speaking Mr Faleauto accepts he is not well placed to contest the facts.
+He says that on reflection he is not confident that he misplaced the client's file.
+He believes he may have given the bulk of it to Ms GH or her brother.
+Nonetheless, he accepts that the conduct that is the subject of Ms GH's complaint contravened the Act, regulations and rules made thereunder.
 There is no real argument about what happened, or that the conduct was unsatisfactory.
-In any event, any such argument would be beyond the jurisdiction of this Office on review.
+In any event any such argument would be beyond the jurisdiction of this Office on review.

-[30] Mr Faleauto describes his own failures as negligent.
+[32] Mr Faleauto describes his own failures as negligent.
 However, he owes a duty to his professional colleagues to care enough about the relevant statutory and regulatory provisions, and the professional rules, to find out about, and comply with them.
 As with all lawyers, he is under a professional obligation in that regard.
-Knowledge of, and adherence to, the Act, Regulations and Rules made under it are professional obligations through which the status of the legal profession is recognised.
+Knowledge of, and adherence to, the Act, regulations and rules made under it are professional obligations through which the status of the legal profession is recognised.